3D Scaffold Hopping. Guaranteed.

 The graphics were made available by courtesy of Martin Stahl and Tanja Schulz-Gasch at F. Hoffmann-La Roche.

-Please note that ReCore requires a 3D fragment space to search in.
-The evaluation copy comes with a sample space.
+ReCore requires a 3D fragment space to search in.
+The evaluation copy comes with a small sample space.
+We recommend you to download either: